The Pilot Field

 View of the main stand at the Pilot Field in 1926

-For the next twenty odd years, the ground remained host to Hastings & St Leonards FC who’d become one of the strongest teams in the Southern Amateur League and attendances were at a high.
-Any alterations made to the ground were minor, such as the extension of the car park.
-The ground continued to play host to football throughout World War Two and Hastings & St Leonards returned to the ground in 1946.
+For the next two decades the Pilot Field remained the home of Hastings & St Leonards FC, who became one of the strongest sides in the Southern Amateur League.
+Attendances were healthy and alterations to the ground were modest, such as the extension of the car park.
+Football continued throughout the Second World War, and the club returned to the ground in 1946.

 During the speedway teams’ brief stay, they regularly attracted crowds of over 9,000, but The Saxons were forced in out in 1949 after complaints from neighbours about the noise.